 I warned the boys that I was super tired and that I’d likely go to bed soon after making it home.
 BUT, but…I can’t sleep when you’re not home!

 So, I laid awake again last night 😦 I tossed and turned, I browsed Facebook, I tweeted, I made a tent in the bed, and then I got up and wrote a thank you letter to my husband’s father and step-mother.
-I went through pictures, petted the cat, petted the dog, walked in the back yard, and finally napped for a couple hours around 7 am this morning.
+I went through pictures, petted the cat, petted the dog, walked in the back yard, and finally napped for a couple of hours around 7 am this morning.

 I guess this isn’t truly a great adventure.
 My only new discovery is that everyone in Indiana appears to have real grass growing in their yards!
 This may seem odd to mention, but the lawns are all so pretty and full of grass, not like most yards in Tennessee.
 I’m not talking about yard without weeds.
-Even the yards with weeds in them are mostly actual grass!
+Even the yards with weeds in them are mostly real grass!
 I noticed in East, West, and South Indiana that grass really is everywhere.
 In Tennessee, you’d have to spend a great deal of money to have a lawn of all or even mostly grass…and in Indiana…it just seems to grow there!
 If I was totally naive, I would think that everyone living in Indiana had spent thousands of dollars on their yards.
 Look at the difference.
 Pay no attention to the dandelions, just look at what makes up a lawn in Tennessee compared to Indiana:

 Maybe this is just a plea for slumber to my husband?
 I don’t know.
 I’m feeling a bit more rested today after actually sleeping one night, but honey…you’ve got to come home soon – ‘Cause I can’t sleep when you’re not here!!